wp-graphql/wpgraphql-acf/DEVELOPMENT.md

 ## WordPress Site

-The `app` docker image starts a running WordPress site with the local wpgraphql-acf directory installed and activated.
+The `app` docker image starts a running WordPress site with the local wp-graphql-acf directory installed and activated.
 Local changes to the source code is immediately reflects in the app.

 1. Build the plugin.
 1.1 `composer install` or `docker run -v $PWD:/app composer --ignore-platform-reqs install`